core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 # Application for More Efficient End-to-End Protected Multicast Notifications {#det-requests-for-notif}

 {{I-D.ietf-core-observe-multicast-notifications}} defines how a CoAP server can serve all clients observing a same resource at once, by sending notifications over multicast.
-The approach supports also the presence of intermediaries such as proxies, both also if Group OSCORE is used to protect notifications end-to-end.
+The approach supports the possible presence of intermediaries such as proxies, also if Group OSCORE is used to protect notifications end-to-end.

 However, comparing the "Example with a Proxy" in {{Section A of I-D.ietf-core-observe-multicast-notifications}} and the "Example with a Proxy and Group OSCORE" in {{Section B of I-D.ietf-core-observe-multicast-notifications}} shows that, when using Group OSCORE, more requests need to hit the server.
 This is because every client originally protects its Observation request individually, and thus needs a custom response served to obtain the Phantom Request as a Ticket Request.